stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ### Assigning Users Sandbox Namespace

 Bill assigned the ownership of `bluesky` to `Anna` and `Anthony`.
-Now if the users want sandboxes to be made for them, than they'll ask `Bill` to switch on `sandbox` functionality for them.
-To which Bill will just set `sandbax: true`
+Now if the users want sandboxes to be made for them, they'll have to ask `Bill` to enable `sandbox` functionality.
+To enable that, Bill will just set `sandbax: true`

 ```yaml
 kubectl apply -f - << EOF